turkus/turkus.github.io/_posts/2017-07-04-backbone-marionette-react.md

 How it works?
 ---

-Main assumption was to pass the whole traffic through the React Router.
-So we set `NotFound.js` route as in the example above and when applications starts, it searches route in React and if doesn't find then goes to Backbone app.
+The main assumption was to pass the whole traffic through the React Router.
+So we set `NotFound.js` route as in the example above and when applications starts, it searches route in React and if doesn't find one then it goes to Backbone app.

 Hope that helps!

 Big thanks to
 ---

-I'd like to thank my mate Dawid who went with me through all this stuff that we've got this done!
+I'd like to thank my mate Dawid who went with me through all this stuff and we've got this done!